lenoxbe/gmail_documentation/_posts/2023-07-24-troubleshooting-and-support.md

 2. Click the three dots at the top right of the email.
 3. Click "Report spam" or "Report phishing".

-## What is Email Bouncing?

-Email bouncing refers to when an email can't be delivered to an email address.
-When an email bounces, it's usually returned to the sender with an explanation of why it bounced.

 ## Sync Issues with Gmail App

 If you're having sync issues with the Gmail app, try these steps: